 Click HERE to save this post for later.

-- I’m happy.
-The holidays this year were about her.
+The holidays this year were about Samarah.
 They were not about food.
 I spent my time indulging in loving moments vs. food that would make me miserable later on.
 And if I’m to be really honest, isn’t this what the holidays were meant for?
 Sure.
 It never hurts to enjoy great food – and I do, too (see #4), but this year I found true joy in a lovely, captivating 8-pound baby where clearly bloat would not reside.

-- Less Working Out.
-A ton of training has only ever done one thing for me: Colitis flare.
-I realize that as I get closer to my half marathon in June, I’ll need to do a few long runs, but since October (when the Nike half marathon ended), I have cut the amount of time I spend working out in half (or less).
+A ton of training has only ever done one thing for me: flare after flare after flare.
+I have cut the amount of time I spend working out in half (or less).
 Again, the baby came, so I didn’t have (nor did I want to make) as much time for the gym.
 I have a post coming soon about my current workouts, but I’m at the gym no more than 45 minutes at a time.
 Some weeks I workout 5 times, but usually I’m lucky to get in 3 workouts.
 This has been a blessing in disguise and critical for even more healing. p.s.
 HERE is what I really think about workouts and gut healing.

-6 Ways to Apply this to Your Own Life
+6 Ways to Apply the Above to Your Own Life

 - Are you happy?
 Are you really happy?
 Don’t just answer this question with an automatic, “But of course, I’m happy.”
 Dig deep.
 If you’re not fully happy, you’re maybe not able to truly heal.